SoftBank raises Sprint offer, wins key shareholder support

 SoftBank’s Son said the new deal “delivers more upfront cash to Sprint stockholders, while still achieving our goal of creating a well-capitalized Sprint that is better positioned to bring meaningful competition to the U.S. market.”

-Son, an unusually aggressive risk-taker in a cautious Japanese corporate culture, wants Sprint as a springboard into the United States, where it would come up against the twin towers of the mobile landscape - Verizon Communications Inc (VZ.N) and AT&T Inc (T.N).
-Son, who brought the iPhone (AAPL.O) to Japan, is betting U.S. growth can offer relief from cut-throat competition in Japan’s saturated mobile market.
+Son, an unusually aggressive risk-taker in a cautious Japanese corporate culture, wants Sprint as a springboard into the United States, where it would come up against the twin towers of the mobile landscape - Verizon Communications Inc and AT&T Inc. Son, who brought the iPhone to Japan, is betting U.S. growth can offer relief from cut-throat competition in Japan’s saturated mobile market.

 Sprint said its committee evaluating Dish’s bid unanimously determined it “is not reasonably likely to lead to a ‘superior offer’”.
 Dish has carried out due diligence since receiving a waiver on some merger agreements from SoftBank since May, but the committee said Dish failed to put forward an actionable offer.